Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

    "Tests Trend" Widget

--  **Build History**: this widget is available for both personal and project dashboard.
+-  **Build History**: this widget is available for both personal and project dashboards.
 It is linked to only one job, and show the build history, under the form of RSS feed.
 For each build of the list, you can see the build number, the status and the date the build has been scheduled.